Why Credit Is Important & How to Apply for a Credit Card Your First Time

 Why Apply for a Credit Card?

-There are many reasons why you may wish to apply for a credit card.
+There are many reasons why you may wish to apply for a credit union credit card.
 Make sure you’re applying for a credit card for a good reason and that you aren’t overextending yourself long-term.

 Building Credit